oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 ## Remove

 Finally, you may want to remove an old Kernel version for space or organization reasons.
-First of all, boot in another version of the Kernel that you want to remove and follow the steps below:
+First of all, boot in another version of the Kernel and follow the steps below:

 ```bash
 rm -rf /boot/vmlinuz-[target]